Doozers/Doozers/README.md

 </h1>

 <p align='center'>
-    Currently a student at Epitech Lyon in my second year of computer science and web3 enjoyer. 😄
+    Currently a student at Epitech Lyon in my second year of computer science and web3 enthusiast. 😄
 </p>

 <p align='center'>